samizzy/techblog/docs/views/technology/2020/July/java_8_features.md

 ### Supplier Interface
 The Supplier Interface is the opposite of Consumer Interface, it only returns something of Type **`T`**

 This method seems strange, just return something?
-Remember this is a interface, when we can store state/other objects inside.
-Remember our Functional interface earlier?
+Remember this is a interface, where we can store other objects inside.
+Remember our Function interface with json and xml from earlier?
 Alrite lets imagine a pure example of this, how about a Random Number Generator?

 ``` java